Your Website Is Costing You Customers: 7 Silent Conversion Killers

 Each additional field reduces your conversion rate by an average of 11%.

 Nearly 70% of online forms are abandoned.
-You're not getting useful data—you're getting nothing because people gave up.
+You're not getting useful data.
+You're getting nothing because people gave up.

 Minimum viable form:

-- Name (or just first name)
+• Name (or just first name)

-- Email OR phone (not both—their choice)
+• Email OR phone (not both, their choice)

-- Message (optional)
+• Message (optional)

 That's it.
-Three fields max.
+Three fields maximum.

 Advanced move: Progressive profiling.
-After they submit the basic form, ask for more details on the thank-you page: "Help us prepare for your call—what's your estimated budget?"
+After they submit the basic form, ask for more details on the thank-you page: "Help us prepare for your call.
+What's your estimated budget?"
 They're already committed at that point.

-Real example: An e-commerce site reduced their checkout form from 11 fields to 6 fields.
+An e-commerce site reduced their checkout form from 11 fields to 6 fields.
 Conversion rate went from 2.1% to 3.4%.
 They literally got 60% more sales by asking fewer questions.

 Conversion Killer #6: Navigation Is a Labyrinth

 I audited a website last month with 23 items in the main navigation menu.
-Twenty-three.

 Services had 8 sub-categories.
 About Us had 6 sub-pages.
 Resources had a mega-menu with 15 links.